-One of the longest standing annual miles & points “events” is the Chicago Seminars, which has been held at the Holiday Inn in Elk Grove, Illinois (nearish to the Chicago O’Hare Airport) for the past nine years.
+One of the longest standing annual miles & points “events” is the Chicago Seminars, which has been held at the Holiday Inn in Elk Grove, Illinois (nearish to the Chicago O’Hare Airport) for the past ten years.

-Nine years.
+Ten years.
 I’m getting old.

 Ben and I actually met in-person for the first time at a Chicago Seminars many moons ago, so the event is always covered in nostalgia for me.
 The fact that Howie Rappaport has this event down to a science so that very little changes year to year probably helps with that.
 While there are plenty of new folks each year, seeing the same faces in the same format (including the staff at the host hotel) always makes it feel more like a family reunion to me than anything else.

 And so while we’ve all become somewhat desensitized about in-person events being canceled in 2020, I was still a little sad at the thought of this gathering not happening.

 So I’m happy to share that the Chicago Seminars will be returning(ish) for an 11th year, and will be held as an online “Variety Show” on Saturday, October 17th.

 This will not be a virtual “conference”.
 Rather it will be a telethon with one surprise guest after another.
 Very live, very chaotic, people popping in and out, with a mix of Q&A with me and other guests, a few slots with speakers sharing rapid-fire on a topic, and a generally high-energy event.

 The livestream event will include an assortment of speakers, including myself, along with: